benji-cannot-code/fast-vc-chromium-benchmark-run-4/docs/security/rust-toolchain.md

 FASTVC-BENCH-CORPUS:chromium-main-v1-943b94ae-1c74-4335-94fa-ceb4d277cea8
-# Experimental Rust toolchain
+# Experimenting with Rust in Chromium

 [TOC]

 # Why?

 Parsing untrustworthy data is a major source of security bugs, and it's therefore against Chromium rules [to do it in the browser process](rule-of-2.md) unless you can use a memory safe language.

 For teams building browser process features which need to handle untrustworthy data, they usually have to do the parsing in a utility process which incurs a performance overhead and adds engineering complexity.

 The Chrome security team is working to make a cross-platform memory safe language available to Chromium developers.
 This document describes how to use that language in Chromium.
 The language, at least for now, is Rust.

 # Guidelines